Tony McGee (tight end)

-Tony Lamont McGee (born April 21, 1971) is an American former professional football player who was a tight end in the National Football League (NFL) for the Cincinnati Bengals, Dallas Cowboys and New York Giants.
+Tony McGee is an American former professional football player who was a tight end in the National Football League (NFL) for the Cincinnati Bengals, Dallas Cowboys and New York Giants.
 He played college football for the Michigan Wolverines.

 Early life

-McGee was born in Terre Haute, Indiana, in 1971.
+McGee was born in Terre Haute, Indiana,.
 He attended South Vigo High School in Terre Haute.
 As a junior, he collected 39 receptions for 890 yards.

 As a senior, he was a two-way player.
 On offense, he played tight end, making 27 catches for 670 yards and four touchdowns, while contributing to his team posting 4,133 yards.
 On defense, he played defensive end and had 60 tackles, 10 sacks and nine tackles for loss.
 He received Chicago Sun Times Indiana Lineman of the Year and SuperPrep All-American honors.
 He also lettered in basketball.

 College career

 McGee accepted a football scholarship from the University of Michigan, playing as a tight end from 1989 to 1992.
 As a freshman, he only saw action on special teams.

 As a sophomore, McGee saw action on special teams and registered one catch for nine yards as a reserve tight end.
 As a junior, he appeared in every game as a reserve tight end, catching three passes for 39 yards.

 Although he only had three receptions going into his senior year, he started all 12 games at tight end for the undefeated 1992 Michigan Wolverines football team that compiled a 9–0–3 record.
 During the 1992 season, he caught 38 passes (second on the team) for 467 yards and six receiving touchdowns (second on the team).
 He had the best game of his collegiate career in Michigan's victory over Washington in the 1993 Rose Bowl with six receptions for 117 yards and two touchdowns.